-- (1) All Bills, which have been passed by the National Assembly, shall as soon as possible thereafter be referred by the Speaker of the National Assembly to the Leader of the Senate for consideration by the Senate. - (2) The Senate shall consider every Bill referred to it under Sub-Article (1) and shall confirm the Bill, or refer such Bill back to the National Assembly either with amendments proposed by it, or with a statement adopted by a two-thirds majority of its members, indicating that it rejects the principle of such Bill and the reasons therefor, or shall refer such Bill to the Constitutional Court under the provisions of Article 80 of this Constitution. - (3) If a Bill is referred back to the National Assembly by the Senate on a simple majority, with a recommendation that such Bill be amended, the National Assembly shall reconsider the Bill.
-If upon such reconsideration the Bill is reaffirmed by the National Assembly, either in the form in which it was originally passed, or with any amendments proposed by the Senate the Bill shall not require to be confirmed by the Senate, and shall be referred by the Speaker of the National Assembly to the President to be dealt with in terms of Article 82 of this Constitution.
+All Bills, which have been passed by the National Assembly, shall as soon as possible thereafter be referred by the Speaker of the National Assembly to the Leader of the Senate for consideration by the Senate.

-- (4) If a Bill is referred back to the National Assembly by the Senate by a majority of two-thirds of the Senate, with a statement that the Senate objects to the principle of the Bill, or with a recommendation that such Bill be amended in particular respects, the National Assembly shall reconsider the Bill, and if a two-thirds majority of the National Assembly reaffirms the Bill either in the form in which it was originally passed, or with any amendments proposed by the Senate, the Bill shall not require to be confirmed by the Senate, and shall be referred by the Speaker of the National Assembly to the President to be dealt with in terms of Article 82 of this constitution. - (5) If the National Assembly fails to re-affirm a Bill in terms of under Sub-Article (4) hereof by a two-thirds majority of its members, the Bill shall be held over until the first session of the National Assembly in the following year, when the National Assembly (be it the same Assembly or a new Assembly) may then reconsider the Bill, and if it again passes the Bill, either in the form in which it was originally passed by the National Assembly, or with any amendments proposed by the Senate, the Bill shall not require to be confirmed by the Senate, and shall be referred by the Speaker of the National Assembly to the President to be dealt with in terms of Article 82 of this Constitution.
+- (2) The Senate shall consider every Bill referred to it under Sub-Article (1) and shall confirm the Bill, or refer such Bill back to the National Assembly either with amendments proposed by it, or with a statement adopted by a two-thirds majority of its members, indicating that it rejects the principle of such Bill and the reasons therefor, or shall refer such Bill to the Constitutional Court under the provisions of Article 80 of this Constitution. - (3) If a Bill is referred back to the National Assembly by the Senate on a simple majority, with a recommendation that such Bill be amended, the National Assembly shall reconsider the Bill.
+If upon such reconsideration the Bill is reaffirmed by the National Assembly, either in the form in which it was originally passed, or with any amendments proposed by the Senate the Bill shall not again be referred to the Senate, but shall be referred by the Speaker to the President for his or her assent in terms of Article 82 of this Constitution. - (4) If a Bill is referred back to the National Assembly by the Senate by a majority of two-thirds of the Senate, with a statement that the Senate objects to the principle of the Bill, or with a recommendation that such Bill be amended in particular respects, the National Assembly shall reconsider the Bill, and if a two-thirds majority of the National Assembly reaffirms the Bill either in the form in which it was originally passed, or with any amendments proposed by the Senate, the Bill shall not again be referred to the Senate, but shall be referred by the Speaker to the President for his or her assent in terms of Article 82 of this constitution.

-(6) A Bill shall be deemed to be the same Bill as a former Bill sent to the Senate if it is identical with the former Bill or contains only such alterations as are certified by the Speaker of the National Assembly to be necessary owing to the time which has elapsed since the date of the former Bill.
+- (5) If the National Assembly fails to re-affirm a Bill in terms of under Sub-Article (4) hereof by a two-thirds majority of its members, the Bill shall be held over until the first session of the National Assembly in the following year, when the National Assembly (be it the same Assembly or a new Assembly) may then reconsider the Bill, and if it again passes the Bill, either in the form in which it was originally passed by the National Assembly, or with any amendments proposed by the Senate, the Bill shall not again be referred to the Senate, but shall be submitted directly to the President for his or her assent in terms of Article 82 of this Constitution. - (6) A Bill shall be deemed to be the same Bill as a former Bill sent to the Senate if it is identical with the former Bill or contains only such alterations as are certified by the Speaker of the National Assembly to be necessary owing to the time which has elapsed since the date of the former Bill.